Vector bundles and finite covers: Introduction

-\autoref{thm:generalstable} opens the door to studying the geometry of the space of branched covers $H_{d,g}(Y)$ through the geometry of the much better understood space of vector bundles $M_{d-1,b}(Y)$.
-In fact, our motivation for studying the Tschirnhausen bundles was partly in the study of cycles on $H_{d,g}(Y)$.
-For a vector bundle $E$ on $Y$, define the \emph{Maroni locus} $M(E) \subset H_{d,g}(Y)$ as the locally closed subset that parametrizes covers with Tschirnhausen bundle isomorphic to $E$.
-This notion generalizes the Maroni loci for $Y = \P^1$, which play a key role in describing the cones of various cycles classes on $H_{d,g}(Y)$ in \cite{deo.pat:15*1} and \cite{pat:15}.
-It would be interesting to know if the cycle of $\overline{M(E)}$ has similar distinguishing properties, such as rigidity or extremality, more generally than for $Y = \P^1$.
-A first step towards this study is to determine when these cycles are non-empty and of the expected dimension.
-As a consequence of the method of proof of the main theorem, we obtain the following.

-\begin{theorem} Set $b = g-1-d(g_Y-1)$.
-Let $E$ be a vector bundle on $Y$ of rank $(d-1)$ and degree $e$.
-If $g$ is sufficiently large (depending on $Y$ and $E$), then for every line bundle $L$ of degree $b-e$, the Maroni locus $M(E \otimes L) \subset H_{d,g}(Y)$ contains an irreducible component having the expected codimension $h^{1}(\End E)$. \end{theorem} \autoref{cor:expectdim} is \autoref{thm:maroni} in the main text.

-Going further, it would be valuable to know whether all the components of $M(E \otimes L)$ are of the expected dimension or, even better, if $M(E \otimes L)$ is irreducible.
-The results of \cite[\S~2]{deo.pat:15*1} imply irreducibility for $Y = \P^1$ and some vector bundles $E$.
-But the question remains open in general.

 We also draw the reader's attention to results, similar in spirit to \autoref{thm:generalstable}, proved by Beauville, Narasimhan, and Ramanan \cite{bea.nar.ram:89}.
-The basic problem in their line of inquiry is to study not the pushforward of $\O_X$ itself but the pushforwards of general line bundles on $X$.
+Motivated by the study of the Hitchin fibration, they study not the pushforward of $\O_X$ itself but the pushforwards of general line bundles on $X$.

-The attempt at extending \autoref{thm:main} to higher dimensional varieties $Y$ presents interesting new challenges.
-We discuss them through some examples in \autoref{sec:higher_dimensional_}.
-As it stands, the analogue of \autoref{thm:main} for higher dimensional varieties $Y$ is false.
-We end the paper by posing modifications for which we are unable to find counterexamples.